jaredkrinke/log/content/posts/programming-languages/future-proof-languages-3.md

 The other languages show some interesting results: JavaScript and C# appear to be the most bloated, closely followed by SBCL (a Common Lisp implementation).
 But for JavaScript there are multiple runtimes--80 MB is for Deno, but QuickJS is under 1 MB--so JavaScript supports indirectly optimizing for either size or speed.
 Lisp has a similar story, although I didn't investigate it in depth.
 Python was impressively slim (definitely a surprise for me!).

-That leaves C# which, sadly, just appears to be bloated.
+That leaves C# which, sadly, just appears to be bloated (**update**: I've read it is possible to produce much smaller self-contained C# builds these days, but I haven't tried it yet).
 For the record, I couldn't get a Tcl bundle working, but I suspect it would be < 10 MB.

 ## Developing *on* a Raspberry Pi
 Note: this section is about developing/compiling *on* a Raspberry Pi B.